 |No feature usage limits

 Pipedrive Pros and Cons

-For a balanced view of Pipedrive, we also need to look at the different pros and cons.
+For a balanced view of Pipedrive, we must also look at the pros and cons.

 The table below will give you an additional overview to balance the ups and downsides.

 |Features not necessarily suitable for large and complex businesses